 Contact a Professional

-There are a number of special programs and websites that offer help for fearful flyers.
+There are a number of special programs and websites that offer tips for nervous flyers.
 Here are a few to try:

-Anxieties.com offers a free online self-help program for those who want to overcome their fears of flying.
+- Anxieties.com offers a free online self-help program for those who want to overcome their fear of flying.

-GuidetoPsychology.com is a comprehensive site with information about how airplanes work and tips for overcoming your fear of flying.
+- GuidetoPsychology.com is a comprehensive site with information about how airplanes work and tips for how to get over your fear of flying.